Prison escape: Punishment

 In some jurisdictions, including the United States, escaping from jail or prison is a criminal offense.
-In Virginia, for instance, the punishment for escape depends on whether the offender escaped by using force or violence or setting fire to the jail, and the seriousness of the offense for which they were imprisoned.
+In Virginia, for instance, the punishment for escape depends on whether the offender used force, violence, or set fire to the jail, as well as the seriousness of the offense for which they were imprisoned.

 In Russia, escaping from prison is an offence that can result in up to four years being added to the inmate's sentence.

+In the United Kingdom, escaping from lawful custody is a common law offence; if any force is used, the common law offence is termed "breaking prison."

-In Belgium, Germany, the Netherlands, Sweden, Austria and other countries, the philosophy of the law holds that it is human nature to want to escape.
-In those countries, escapees who do not break any other laws are not charged and no extra time is added to their sentence.
+In Belgium, Germany, the Netherlands, Sweden, Austria, Mexico, Chile, Brazil, and other countries, the philosophy of the law holds that it is human nature to want to escape.
+In those countries, escapees who do not break any other laws are not charged, and no extra time is added to their sentence.